kuj0210/IoT-Pet-Home-System/temp.md

  - Using communication with flask server
  - Using 2 flask servers.(Main Server(in aws), PiServer(in raspberryPi))
  - You can check the status of your pet with PiCamera
- - You can manage meal and to give water to your pet(s).
+ - You can manage meal for your pet(s).

 ## **Requirement**